-Making documents public is a great way to cut down emails and the inefficiencies associated with email.
-Instead of sending an email, you can simply share the link to the document with anyone who needs it, such as clients and others who may not be authenticated.
+Public documents are a great way to cut down emails and the inefficiencies associated with email.
+Instead of sending an email, you can share the link to the document with anyone who needs it, such as clients and others who may not be authenticated.
 This is a useful feature for sharing information with clients, for example, instructions for connecting to the office VPN.

 Users with a Manager or Administrator role can perform the following steps:

 - Open the desired document, and click Edit.